Key takeaways:

 5. Vehicle readers and windshield tags

-Vehicle readers and windshield tags streamline vehicle access.
+Vehicle access control readers and windshield tags streamline vehicle access.
 We recommend installing them at your parking facilities or properties with gates.

 Windshield tags and vehicle readers work similarly to key cards and fobs.
-The windshield tag is the credential that is applied to the windshield of an authorized user’s vehicle.
-Meanwhile, the reader is installed near the entryway of the property alongside a barrier arm or gate.
+The windshield tag is the credential applied to the windshield of an authorized user’s vehicle.
+Meanwhile, the reader is installed near the property’s entryway alongside a barrier arm or gate.

 So, when a vehicle approaches, the reader scans the windshield tag, eliminating the need for drivers to fumble for a credential.
-These vehicle access systems reduce wait times at gates and prevent unauthorized users from tailgating.
+These vehicle access systems reduce gate wait times and prevent unauthorized users from tailgating.

 Benefits of an access control system

-We’re often asked, “Why do I need access control?” and we respond by emphasizing the role it plays in the security, safety, and operation of your property.
+We’re often asked, “Why do I need access control?” and we respond by emphasizing its role in the security, safety, and operation of your property.

 More specifically, access control systems help you by: